Introducing the Model Context Protocol

 Prerequisites

-- •General familiarity with AI assistants and integrations
+- •General familiarity with LLM assistants and API integrations helps

 FAQ